 - Those employed in canaries and freezers

-- Maintaining fires
+- Employees who maintain fires

-Paper and pulp mills day of rest rule does not apply to superintendents or department heads whose work is not manual.
+Note: paper and pulp mills day of rest rule does not apply to superintendents or department heads whose work is not manual.
 But it does apply to machine operators.

 Employees can voluntarily waive the one day in seven rest period in writing.